Ricky Ray

-Ricky Ray (born October 22, 1979) is an American former professional football player who was a quarterback in the Canadian Football League (CFL) for the Edmonton Eskimos and Toronto Argonauts.
+Richard Junior Ray (born October 22, 1979) is an American former professional football player who was a quarterback in the Canadian Football League (CFL) for the Edmonton Eskimos and Toronto Argonauts.
 He also briefly spent time in the af2, as well as with the San Francisco 49ers and New York Jets of the National Football League (NFL).
 Ray is the all-time leader in passing yardage, pass completions, and passing touchdowns for both the Edmonton Elks and Toronto Argonauts.
 He won the Grey Cup championship a record four times as a starting quarterback, in 2003, 2005, 2012, and 2017.
 He was inducted into the Canadian Football Hall of Fame in 2022.

+Early life

+Richard Junior Ray was born on October 22, 1979, in Happy Camp, California.
+He attended Shasta High School in Redding, California.

 College career

 In 1997, Ray made his debut for Shasta College, a two-year community college in Redding, California.
 He became a first-team All-American and state player of the year in 1998.
 He also set several school records during his time at Shasta, most notably throwing 199 consecutive pass attempts without allowing an interception.
 On December 20, 2014, Ricky was inducted into the Shasta County Sports Hall Of Fame.

 Ray moved on to play NCAA college football with Sacramento State University.
 In 1999, Ray completed 179 of 291 passes for 2,422 yards and 20 touchdowns.
 In 2000, he completed 168 of 270 passes (62.2%) for 13 touchdowns with 6 interceptions.
 Ray is still in the top ten for many Sacramento State career passing records.